New Generation Wrestling

 New Generation Wrestling (NGW) is a currently active British professional wrestling promotion based in Hull, founded by Luke Ingamells in 2008.
-Its next show is “The 16th Anniversary Show” on Friday the 28th June at Hull City Hall.

 NGW is featured regularly on Challenge TV's WrestleTalk and British Wrestling Round-Up programs, and on Bay TV Liverpool and the Lincolnshire-based Estuary TV.

 History

 The Eastmount Years (2008–2012)

 New Generation Wrestling put on its first event on 16 May 2008 at Hull's Eastmount Recreation Centre.
 Line-ups featured local new wrestlers, such as "Prima Donna" Nathan Cruz and "The Amazing" Matt Myers, and wrestlers from the British independent circuit, such as Dave Rayne and Stixx.

 The rivalry between Nathan Cruz and 15-year veteran Alex Shane culminated in a match between the two at NGW's 2nd Anniversary Show in June 2010.
 This match saw Cruz defeat Shane for the right to the "Showstealer" moniker.
 Cruz went on to become a successful heel (villain) in the company, winning the NGW Championship in early 2011 and holding it for nearly a year.
 At Eternal Glory in December 2011, Cruz lost the title to Matt Myers.

 In December 2011, NGW held its first show on the road at Pontefract Town Hall.